CarsonDavis/CarsonDavis.github.io/_posts/2024-02-14-kitchen_knives.md

 They are easy to care for, have reasonably thin geometries, and they come in familiar profiles, such as the western chef knife shown here.
 The only real downsides are that they are on the expensive side and that their VG-10 MAX formulation easily microchips when compared with other manufacturers' VG-10 steel.

-The big problem is that 8in Shun will set you back $170.
+The main downside is the 8in Shun will set you back a whopping $170.
 Meanwhile, I have a literal drawer full of handmade Japanese knives that cost less.
-Know that if you are in the market for a knife in the $75-$175 price range, there are a LOT of other options you should consider.
-But if you already own a Shun, also know that they take a wicked edge and that I still happily use both of mine when the mood strikes me.
+Just know that if you are in the market for a knife in the $75-$175 price range, there are a LOT of other options you should consider.
+But if you already own a Shun, know that they take a wicked edge and that I still happily use both of mine when the mood strikes me.

 ## Upgrading to High-End Stainless